KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a call is made to a communication object that has faulted.

-    [System.ServiceModel.CommunicationObjectFaultedException]::New("a call is made to a communication object that has faulted. ")
+    throw [System.ServiceModel.CommunicationObjectFaultedException]::New("a call is made to a communication object that has faulted. ")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ServiceModel.CommunicationObjectFaultedException.aspx)